 - Jeans – make sure you bring some comfy jeans that will be perfect for driving around Iceland or just visiting the cities

-- Underwear – make sure you bring enough so you will not have to stress about washing them
+- Underwear – another essential on this list of things to bring to Iceland.
+Make sure you bring enough so you will not have to stress about washing them

 - Wool socks – perfect for keeping your feet warm during your adventures

 - Board shorts and flip flops – for swimming in the Blue Lagoon or other thermal waters you might want to visit

 - Microfiber towel – it is light and it dries out extremely fast